In This Article

 What Is Attic Mold?

-Did you know your attic is one of the most common areas for mold to be in your home?
+Did you know that your attic is one of the most common areas for mold to live in your home?
 It's dark, warm, and often has very little air circulation, making it the perfect place for mold to grow.
-Attic mold looks like other molds you might find in your home—it presents as discolored and splotchy patches on wood.
+Attic mold looks like other molds you might find in your home—it presents as discolored and splotchy patches on wood or other surfaces.

-Attic mold is usually caused by poor ventilation due to blocked vents or windows leading to excess moisture in the space.
-This moisture condensates and sits upon the wood, causing mold.
-This can happen more easily in the wintertime, where the hot air of the heated home meets the cold roof and condensates.
+Attic mold is usually caused by poor ventilation due to blocked vents or windows, leading to excess moisture in the space.
+This moisture condenses and sits upon the wood, causing mold.
+This can happen more easily in the wintertime, when the hot air of the heated home meets the cold roof and condenses.

 Another common reason for attic mold to form is "a roof leak, especially a smaller leak that goes unnoticed due to the infrequency that most people enter their attic," Michael Rubino, president of All American Restoration and author of The Mold Medic, says.

-If you find attic mold in your own home, don't worry: attic mold is very treatable and discovery of it doesn't spell the imminent end for your attic or roof.
+If you find attic mold in your own home, don't worry: Attic mold is very treatable, and the discovery of it doesn't spell the imminent end for your attic or roof.

 How to Identify Mold In Your Home

-In order to clean or prevent attic mold, you first need to know how to identify it.
+In order to clean up or prevent attic mold, you first need to know how to identify it.
 A sign of poor ventilation—a precursor to attic mold—is an unusually hot and stuffy feeling in the attic.
 Wet insulation or dripping water on the ceiling below the attic is another telltale sign that mold may abound in your attic.
+Remember that mold develops in the presence of excess moisture, and excess moisture plus wood can lead to rot.

 "Another sign you may have mold in your attic is a musty-like odor presenting itself as you make your way into your attic space," Rubino says.
 Additionally, if you've started to experience more health problems after moving into a new place—think allergies or more frequent asthma symptoms—your new home could have mold.